 government approved housing counseling agencies which provide services free of charge, and similar services.

 This must be sent by both certified mail and ordinary first-class mail, and notice is automatically deemed received unless both the certified mailing and the ordinary first-class mailing are returned by the post office within 45 days after being mailed.
 In that event, alternative mailing addresses must be identified if available.
-Due process only requires that these notice requirements are met; in other words, actual notice is not essential.
+Due process only requires that these notice requirements be met; in other words, actual notice is not essential.
 A simple claim of not having received notice, without additional evidence demonstrating that notice guidelines were not followed, typically is not sufficient to vacate a judgment of foreclosure.1320

 1320 N.Y.
 Real Prop.
 Tax Law § 1125(1)(b), as amended by 2024 N.Y.
 S.B.
 8305, Part BB, § 7, effective April 20, 2024 (https://aboutbtax.com/bdQD); In re Foreclosure of Tax Liens (Wayne Cty.), 2016 BL 8209 (N.Y.
 Sup.
 Ct.
 Jan.
 4, 2016); Lakeside Realty LLC v.
 Sullivan Cty., N.Y., 140 A.D.3d 1450, 2016 BL 192207 (N.Y.
 App.
 Div.
 2016) (citing Clinton Cty., N.Y. v.
 Bouchard, 29 A.D.3d 79, 810 N.Y.S.2d 565 (N.Y.
 2006)); Clinton Cty., N.Y. v.
 Greenpoint Assets, Ltd., 116 A.D.3d 1206, 2014 BL 98712 (N.Y.
 2014).

+The commissioner of the Department of Taxation and Finance develops standards for electronic real property tax administration (E-RPT).
+Such standards provide for the creation of electronic forms, and the means of electronically submitting such forms involving various tasks associated with real property tax administration, dispensing with the need for paper documents.
+Such tasks include any or all of the following:

+the issuance of statements of taxes;

+the payment of taxes; and

+the issuance of taxpayer notices, such as those involving tax liens.

+The governing body of a municipal corporation may, if it is in the public interest, also choose to provide similar electronic communications.
+However, taxpayers are not required to accept electronic notices, statements of taxes, receipts, or other documents, from the commission or a municipality, unless the taxpayer has elected to do so.

 Tax liens in New York are unpaid taxes, special ad valorem levies, special assessments, or other charges imposed on real property by or on behalf of a municipality or special district that is an encumbrance on real property.1321

 1321 N.Y.
 Real Prop.
 Tax Law § 102.